 UPDATE: I'm open to remote positions.
 I have 7 years of experience working remotely.
+I'm currently living in Phoenix, Arizona

 I started my career in France learning about advertising, visual design, packaging, desktop publishing, typography on a Mac with Photoshop and Illustrator 1.0.
 I helped many companies to move the production from manual tools to the digital way.
 I learned why quality matters.